 DPS - Commissioner Keith D. Squires

-Governor Gary R. Herbert appointed Keith D. Squires to serve in his cabinet as Commissioner of the Utah Department of Public Safety in June 2013.
-Commissioner Squires is responsible for the state's public safety services with an agency consisting of 1,568 employees, of which 520 are sworn state law enforcement officers.
-He additionally serves as Governor Herbert's Homeland Security Advisor and has extensive experience in local and state law enforcement and public safety services.
-Squires began his career with the Utah Department of Public Safety (DPS) as a State Trooper in 1989 after serving three years with city and county police agencies.
-He credits his time with local government agencies for helping him identify best ways to deliver state services to Utah's communities.
-He has promoted through all ranks of DPS during his career and served throughout the various regions of the state.
-He has previously served in other key DPS positions, including Deputy Commissioner, Director of the State Bureau of Investigation, Assistant Superintendent of the Utah Highway Patrol and Director of Emergency Management and Homeland Security.
+Governor Gary R. Herbert appointed Keith Squires to serve in his cabinet as Utah's Commissioner of Public Safety in June 2013.
+Commissioner Squires is responsible for the Utah Department of Public Safety (DPS), which consists of the Utah Highway Patrol, State Bureau of Investigation, State Crime Lab, Statewide Information and Analysis Center, Bureau of Criminal Identification, State Fire Marshal's Office, Division of Emergency Management, Peace Officer Standards and Training, Driver License Division and Highway Safety Division.
+Utah DPS provides statewide public safety services with over 1,500 employees, of which 520 are sworn state law enforcement officers.
+Squires additionally serves as the Governor's Homeland Security Advisor and has extensive experience in state and local law enforcement and public safety services.
+He has promoted through all ranks of DPS during his career and served in key agency positions, including Deputy Commissioner, Director of the State Bureau of Investigation, Assistant Superintendent of the Utah Highway Patrol and Director of Emergency Management and Homeland Security.

 Squires is recognized nationally for his expertise in various law enforcement and homeland security services.
-He was elected by his peers to serve as the Chairman of the National Governors Association Homeland Security Advisors Council for 2012.
-He also serves on the National Criminal Intelligence Coordinating Council (2012-2013 chairman), the President's Director of National Intelligence State, Local, Tribal Partners Advisory Board, the International Association of Chiefs of Police (IACP) State and Provincial Intelligence Committee, the eight state Rocky Mountain Information Network Executive Board, the Rocky Mountain High Intensity Drug Trafficking Area Executive Board Intelligence Committee (Chairman), the Utah Emergency Management Administrative Council (Co-Chair) and the Utah Intergovernmental Roundtable (2012 Chairman).
-He served on the Governor's Commission on Volunteers from 2008 to 2012.
+He currently serves on the following committees: National Governors Association Homeland Security Advisors Council (Chair 2011-2012), National Criminal Intelligence Coordinating Council (Chair 2012-2013), U.S. Director of National Intelligence State and Local, Law Enforcement Partners Advisory Board, Rocky Mountain Information Network Executive Policy Board, Rocky Mountain High Intensity Drug Trafficking Area Executive Board and the Utah Emergency Management Administrative Council (Co-Chair with Lt.
+Governor).